Cathepsin D

 Cathepsin D is a protein that in humans is encoded by the CTSD gene.
 This gene encodes a lysosomal aspartyl protease composed of a protein dimer of disulfide-linked heavy and light chains, both produced from a single protein precursor.
 Cathepsin D is an aspartic endo-protease that is ubiquitously distributed in lysosomes.
 The main function of cathepsin D is to degrade proteins and activate precursors of bioactive proteins in pre-lysosomal compartments.
 This proteinase, which is a member of the peptidase A1 family, has a specificity similar to but narrower than that of pepsin A. Transcription of the CTSD gene is initiated from several sites, including one that is a start site for an estrogen-regulated transcript.
-Mutations in this gene are involved in the pathogenesis of several diseases, including breast cancer and possibly Alzheimer disease.
+Mutations in this gene are involved in the pathogenesis of several diseases, including breast cancer and possibly Alzheimer's disease.
 Homozygous deletion of the CTSD gene leads to early lethality in the postnatal phase.
 Deficiency of CTSD gene has been reported an underlying cause of neuronal ceroid lipofuscinosis (NCL).